-Brighton is one of the UK’s most popular tourist destinations, and is frequently ranked amongst the country’s best cities.
+Brighton is one of the UK’s, aka the United Kingdom, most popular tourist destinations, and is frequently ranked amongst the country’s best cities.
 With a wealth of things to see and do, which 5 should no traveller miss out on?

 Visit The Lanes

 The Lanes is a teeming maze of independent shops, boutiques, cafes and restaurants catering to every diet and taste around.